Gifts and Benefits Policy

 Affiliate is defined in the Code of Conduct.

-Fair value means:
+Fair value means the:

-- the monetary value that has been mutually agreed by the supervisor/head of unit and the Deputy Director, Corporate Governance.
+- monetary value that has been mutually agreed by the supervisor/head of unit and the Deputy Director, Corporate Governance.

 Gift or benefit means both tangible and intangible items received by staff in the course of their official duties.